baransrc/Zork/README.md

 - go east

 # Development Notes
 Developing this project was more of a time challenge for me.
 Since it has been more than a year since I used C++ in a object oriented way, codebase may not be in it's best state possible.
-Aside from technical related stuff, developing a text adventure game turned out to be a lot more fun then I imagined, as it challenges your imagination to illustrate the game with words.
+Aside from technical related stuff, developing a text adventure game turned out to be a lot more fun than I imagined, as it challenges your imagination to illustrate the game with words.